Course Overview

 Mentor: Mr. Donovan

-M.F.A. in Theatre Directing; B.Ed Secondary in Social Studies and Drama
+M.F.A. in Theatre Directing & B.Ed in Secondary Education

 Mr. Donovan is an award-winning director, playwright, screenwriter, and actor.
 He has directed over 20 theatre and film productions and has acted professionally in a countless number of plays and films.
 His most recent work was directing the 2020 Citadel Theatre Young Company in an adaptation of The Wonderful World of Dissocia by Anthony Nielson that he adapted from the stageplay into a film production.
 Besides theatre and film, Mr. Donovan is passionate about teaching.
 He has been teaching online since the COVID-19 pandemic and works as a teacher in secondary schools.